 When to consider non-dilutive financing

 Non-dilutive financing options—revenue-based financing, venture debt, or government grants—can extend runway without giving up equity.
 These work best when you have predictable revenue and a clear path to repayment.
 They add risk if revenue is uncertain.
+In contrast, reliance on venture capital often means giving up equity, and it can significantly influence a company’s burn rate management and long-term sustainability, as ongoing funding rounds may mask underlying inefficiencies.

 When to raise more capital vs. optimize what you have